 We inspire elementary and middle school children to discover how exciting science can be!

 Studies show that students begin to lose interest in the sciences during the middle to late years of elementary school.
-Notre Dame’s STEM summer camp is designed to help children entering grades 3-5 and grades 6-8 expand their budding interests in science, technology, engineering and math.
+Notre Dame’s STEM summer camp is designed to help children entering grades K-8 expand their budding interests in science, technology, engineering and math.

 Each day, campers will be introduced to a new STEM concept and will participate in hands-on learning.
 But it’s not all science—there is also time for swimming, team building, crafts and lunch!